arminfriedl/claude-shell/README.md

 - Syntax highlighting

 ## Installation

-This package is currently awaiting inclusion in Melpa.
-Until then you can install directly from this GitHub repo.

 `claude-shell` needs an API token from Anthropic.
 You can generate one in your account https://console.anthropic.com/settings/keys.
 This must be set to `claude-shell-api-token` either as string or a function to fetch the token.